 3 Easy Ways to Build High Quality Links with Broken Link Building

-Broken link building is by far my favorite link building tactic.
+Broken link building is by far my favourite link building tactic.
 With broken link building you’re helping both yourself and the website you’re netting backlinks from.

 Broken link building is at its core a simple strategy: you find broken links on other people’s websites where the broken link is similar to a resource you have on your own website, then you get in contact with the website owner to replace the broken link with your own link.